kshyati/Assignment_BlogApp_React/README.md

 	- Add Blog button is their on the top right of the blog list table which redirects to add blog page.

 - Add Blog:-It helps to add new blog.
+- There is a logout link available on the right of the header for destroy the session and redirects to login page.